microsoft/pxt-adafruit/docs/projects/datacenter/cpx-redundancy.md

 * The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list.
 * The CPX will now appear as a folder called **CPYTHON**

+Move the files:

-Rename the code.py file in CPYTHON to oldcode.py
+* Rename the code.py file in CPYTHON to oldcode.py
-Copy the code.py file from UART-Between-Boards/CircuitPython 7.x  (This will be part of the downloaded project bundle form the top of the page.)
+* Copy the code.py file from UART-Between-Boards/CircuitPython 7.x  (This will be part of the downloaded project bundle form the top of the page.)
-Paste the code.py file into the CPYTHON directory on the CPX
+* Paste the code.py file into the CPYTHON directory on the CPX

-Open the UART-Between-BOARDS/CircuitPython 7.x/lib
+* Open the UART-Between-BOARDS/CircuitPython 7.x/lib
-Copy the two py files (adafruit_pixelbuf.mpy and neopixel.mpy) Paste the files in the CPYTHON/lib folder
+* Copy the two py files (adafruit_pixelbuf.mpy and neopixel.mpy)
+* Paste the files into the CPYTHON/lib folder

+To test the program:

-Press the reset button on the CPX.
+* Press the reset button on the CPX
-If there is 1-2 green solid lit LEDs on the CPX, the CPX is now ready with the installed program.
+* If there is 1-2 green solid lit LEDs on the CPX, the CPX is now ready with the installed program

 To troubleshoot the CPX device and program:

 1. Check the batteries
 2. Press reset button 1 time.
 This will reset the device, like a computer reboot/restart.
 3. Follow steps in Source 1 to download the program to the CPX device.
 4. Try another device and see if the problem repeats.
 If it repeats check program in Source 1 and 2 to install the program again.
 5. Follow the procedure in Source 3 below to reset to factory settings.
 Then repeat the procedure to install the Redundancy program.

 ### Source 3 #source-3

 Download the original CPX bootloader, navigate to UF2 Bootloader Details | Adafruit Feather M0 Express | Adafruit Learning System (https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details).
 Scroll to the bottom of the page and click on the green rectangle, with Circuit Playground Express V#.#.# update-bootloader.uf2.
 Click on the link (make sure it is for the Circuit Playground Express).
 The file will download.

 To move the bootloader to the CPX:

 * Plug in the CPX via the USB/Micro USB cable
-* Press the reset button twice on the CPX.
+* Press the reset button twice on the CPX
 * All Pixel LED lights will turn on / solid green
 * The on small LED will turn on / solid green
 * D13 small LED will slowly blink red
 * A folder will appear as CPLAYBOOT (This will be very similar to a USB thumb drive in function)
-* Copy the saved UF2 file (from the above procedure) and paste it on the CPLAYBOOT root drive.
+* Copy the saved UF2 file (from the above procedure) and paste it on the CPLAYBOOT root drive
-* The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list.
+* The CPX lights will flash, then reset and the CPLAYBOOT drive will disappear from the drive list
-* The CPX is now ready with the original bootloader.
+* The CPX is now ready with the original bootloader

 ### Program 1 #program-1

 To create this program, open Code | UART Communication Between Two CircuitPython Boards | Adafruit Learning System.
 Follow the instructions located at the link here.
-Program the CPX as listed in Source 1.
+Program the CPX as listed in [Source 1](#source-1).

-Continue with the procedure in Source 1 to program the CPX with Circuit Python.
+Continue with the procedure in [Source 1](#source-1) to program the CPX with Circuit Python.